flamebyrd/makesite/README.md

 in a list

 You can override these for each folder in the content directory by creating a folder inside the templates directory.
+The *modular* theme demonstrates this.
+Try using it in conjunction with the files in `sample-content/modular`.

 Content
 -------